Healthy Plant-Based Snacks That Taste Great

 Once the veggies are in your fridge, you won’t want them to go bad, and you’ll quickly figure out ways to enjoy them when hunger kicks in.

 Learn to break down the vegetables into manageable bite-sized pieces like strips and wedges, making the most of the edible material and doing away with the rest.

 Soon you’ll have the skills to create a fabulous crudité plate on the fly, which can be accompanied by some tasty dips and sauces that we’ll discuss soon.

 Follow the same procedure for fruits, and get familiar with how quickly things ripen.
-Get some standards like apples, pears, and bananas, but also challenge yourself with strange-looking melons, mangos, and pineapples that you’d otherwise avoid.
+Get some standards like apples, grapes, strawberries, and bananas, but also challenge yourself with strange-looking melons, mangos, and pineapples that you’d otherwise avoid.

 You never know if you might fall in love with a new kind of fruit or vegetable, so take a chance and try them all!